Tres Álamos

-Among the many people who were detained in this place are the lawyer José Zalaquett, who was head of the legal department of the Pro Paz Committee, Luis Corvalán, general secretary of the Communist Party, and Fernando Flores, former minister of Salvador Allende, and Jorge Müller and Carmen Bueno, a Chilean cinematographer, and his girlfriend a Chilean actress and filmmaker who were both left wing activists.
+Among the many people detained at the site were the lawyer José Zalaquett, head of the legal department of the Comité Pro Paz; Luis Corvalán, general secretary of the Communist Party of Chile; the architect Miguel Lawner; and Fernando Flores, a former minister under Salvador Allende.
+The Chilean cinematographer Jorge Müller and his partner, actress Carmen Bueno, both left-wing activists, disappeared after passing through the DINA's detention network in the same period.